andycroll/andycroll.com/_posts/2020/2020-01-20-be-suspicious-of-join-tables.md

 ---

 We often have to represent many-to-many relationships between models in our applications.
-Rails provides a method in the migrations to generate a table in your database to support this.
+Rails provides a method in its migrations to generate a table in your database to support this.
 You can see the documentation in the [Rails guide for ActiveRecord migrations](https://guides.rubyonrails.org/active_record_migrations.html#creating-a-join-table).

 However, these basic join tables often obscure a useful concept in your application that might be better represented as a named model.